 The number of record and play channels for a given configuration is defined in the Channels tab, in the Base settings.
-See section "Base Settings" on page 108.
+See section "Base Settings" on page 105.

-The number of channels available may differ depending on the configurations running on the XT3 server:
+The number of play and record channels available may differ depending on the chassis and on the configurations running on the XT3 server:

-- Mutlicam LSM mode, when the EVS server is controlled by the Remote Panel - Spotbox mode, when the EVS server is controlled by industry-standard protocols such as Sony BVW75, VDCP, Odetics, DD35, EVS' AVSP, IPDP, EditRec or LinX API.
+- · Mutlicam LSM mode, when the EVS server is controlled by the Remote Panel - Spotbox mode, when the EVS server is controlled by industry-standard protocols such as Sony BVW75, VDCP, Odetics, DD35, EVS' AVSP, IPDP, EditRec or LinX API.